 What would you tell anyone who is considering going on the next Sideburn Sahara?
 Do it!
 It's a brilliant experience.
 It is demanding and requires you to have a certain level of off-road riding ability.
 But I guarantee you’ll come away feeling far more confident.
 I have no idea how long it would take me to cover 1000km in the UK and over the terrain we did.
 You get a lot back from five days riding, I learned more in those five days than the last year in the UK.

-The next Sideburn Sahara trip takes place on 12-18 March 2023.
+The next Sideburn Sahara trip takes place on 2-8 March 2024.
 It is open to all, men or women.
-We do not have a women-only trip lined up for 2023.

 Find out all the details here.

 All photos: Johnny Maroc/MotoAventures (except Sahara Blues players: Gary Inman/Sideburn)